-PHM206H1 Medication Therapy Management 3 K. Cameron and I. Famiyeh Medication Therapy Management 3 (MTM 3) is the third of a four-part series of simulated pharmacy practice courses that is delivered longitudinally over three years of the undergraduate program.
+Medication Therapy Management 3 (MTM 3) is the third of a four-part course series that is delivered longitudinally over three years of the undergraduate program.
 MTM 3 builds on the skills developed in MTM 1 and MTM 2, focusing on more comprehensive, integrated patient centred care.
 MTM is founded on the philosophy of Pharmaceutical Care and involves a partnership between the patient, pharmacist, and other health care providers to promote safe and effective medication use to achieve desirable patient outcomes.
-MTM 3 provides students learning opportunities to apply and integrate materials learned through all courses in the curriculum to date, using simulated practice-based interactions to enhance their patient-care skills.
+MTM 3 provides students learning opportunities to apply and integrate materials learned from all courses in the curriculum to date, using simulated practice-based interactions to enhance their patient-care skills.
 Lectures will provide foundational material and skills which will be applied in the simulated interactions.
-Simulated interactions will focus on developing effective patient-centered management of multidimensional drug-therapy anchored in a professional context, in preparation for the student's second year practice experiential course.
+Simulated interactions will focus on developing effective patient-centered management of multidimensional drug-therapy anchored in a professional context, in preparation for the student's second year practice experiential course (PHM251H1).